 What is a Sump Pump?

-Most new homes are equipped with sump pumps, but older homes can be retrofitted with a sump system to prevent basement flooding.
 My Georgia Plumber has plumbers near you if you live in or around Acworth, Alpharetta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Sandy Springs, Smyrna, Suwanee, and Woodstock and they’re experts at sump pump installation and repair.

 Sump Pump Installation